python/devguide/committing.rst

 understand why it was done.
 The reason should be included as part of the commit message.
 Here is an example::

-   Revert bpo-NNNN: Fix Spam Module (GH-111)
+   Revert gh-NNNN: Fix Spam Module (GH-111)

    Reverts python/cpython#111.
    Reason: This commit broke the buildbot.